Largely enjoyed and celebrated by everyone, very few people know what makes Presidents’ Day so important for the United States.

 Presidents’ Day’s Origin

-The origin of Presidents Day began in 1800 proper, the year after President George Washington’s death in 1799.
-At the time, the late President Washington was regarded as the most influential American figure throughout history.
+Commemorations of Washington’s birthday had begun during his lifetime.
+After his death in 1799, his birthday (February 22) was informally honored in many places.
+At the time, the late President Washington was regarded as one of the most influential American figures in history.
 On February 22nd, the day of his birth, Presidents’ Day was first established.

 The Official Recognition